Wildfires in Canada – Thousands of people flee the flames

 State of emergency in Alberta, Canada – there have been forest fires and extreme weather for years

-Climate change is also bringing extreme weather to Europe.
-France, for example, is already preparing for a fatal drought summer. (kiba/afp)
+Climate change is also bringing extreme weather to Europe, for example France is already preparing for a fatal drought summer. (kiba/afp)

 #Wildfires #Canada #Thousands #people #flee #flames